João Pedro Cachopo

 Biography

-Cachopo is the author of Verdade e Enigma: Ensaio sobre o pensamento estético de Adorno (Vendaval, 2013), which received the First Book Award from the Portuguese PEN Club in 2014, and co-editor of Rancière and Music (Edinburgh University Press, 2020), Estética e Política entre as Artes (Edições 70, 2017), and Pensamento Crítico Contemporâneo (Edições 70, 2014).
-His work has appeared in peer-reviewed journals and collective volumes such as The Opera Quarterly, New German Critique, Revue Europe, Revista Portuguesa de Musicologia, Colóquio-Letras, the Routledge Companion to Music and Modern Literature, and elsewhere.
+He is the author of Callas e os Seus Duplos (Sistema Solar, 2023), A Torção dos Sentidos (Sistema Solar, 2020; Elefante, 2021), translated into English as The Digital Pandemic (Bloomsbury, 2022), and Verdade e Enigma: Ensaio sobre o Pensamento Estético de Adorno (Vendaval, 2013), which received the Portuguese PEN Club Award in the First Work category in 2014.
+He co-edited Rancière and Music (Edinburgh UP, 2020), Estética e Política entre as Artes (Edições 70, 2017), and Pensamento Crítico Contemporâneo (Edições 70, 2014).
+His work has been published in journals such as The Opera Quarterly, New German Critique, and Sound Stage Screen, as well as in collective volumes such as The Routledge Companion to Music and Modern Literature.
 He has translated into Portuguese Georges Didi-Huberman, Jacques Rancière, and Theodor W. Adorno.